massalabs/station-massa-wallet/README.md

 # Massa Wallet Plugin

-This is the Thyra plugin that implements the Massa wallet features.
+This is the MassaStation plugin that implements the Massa wallet features.

 ## Developer guide